 With some white paint and glazing, this table was brought back to life.
 Again, this was from about 2 years ago and most of my pictures were for product shots and I had a lot to learn about lighting and making use of a tripod and timer.

 Next up is a pair of matching, but not totally matching side tables I bought off of Craigslist for $15.

 They had wear and some minimal damage, but were in overall great structural shape.
 One of my favorite paints is antique white for its versatility to go in almost any decor, and that’s what this pair got.

 The next piece was a coffee table I found for around $10 at a thrift store and loved the intricate carvings on the side.
 This is another of my first table transformations.

 A little crayon artists had added details at some point. meh.
 However, it really was in good shape and I decided to use my antique white again with distressing.
 This picture was taken with a point-and-shoot, with light on (mistake!) and no tripod.

 While driving home one day, I spied this table upside down in a pile of curbside trash with one leg sticking out.

 We used this table all over our house for many years as is, even as a nightstand while we awaited the completion of our bedroom makeover.
-All that was wrong with it was some damage to the top that was easily repaired.
+All that is wrong with it is some damage to the top that repairs easily.
 I wanted to snazz it up a bit and add a contrasting color.
 White it was.

 Funky fun retro, isn’t it?
 This once trashed treasure is now a part of a doctor’s office in New York.
 Happy ending.

-These next two table transformations were also sat for the trash in the same pile.
+These next two table transformations are also from the trash in the same pile.
 The snow was flying and pregnant me parked on a non-parking street while I held up traffic.
 After my head popped back out of digging I saw the trash truck waiting behind me and all sorts of people giving me “the look”.
 Ah well…couldn’t let them be smashed!!